 General election 2017: Will education be the key factor?

 Class used to be an accurate indicator of voting habits - but that's no longer the case.
-In the first of a three-part Divided Kingdom series for BBC Newsnight, Katie Razzall reports on one of the new key political divides - education.
+For the first of a three-part series on new political divisions in Britain, BBC Newsnight's Katie Razzall reports on the education divide.

 "Whether you look at the vote for Brexit, the vote for Trump or for Marine Le Pen," says Prof Matthew Goodwin of the Chatham House think tank and Kent University, "education was the biggest predictor of whether somebody would vote against the mainstream centre option."